Massachusetts Court Records

 How Do You File a Tort Claim in Massachusetts?

 Filing a tort claim in court does not guarantee the case’s success as much as the steps taken before it.
-Hence, plaintiffs seeking to initiate tort claims are advised to adequately build a tort case before officially filing the claim in court.
+Hence, plaintiffs seeking to initiate tort claims are typically advised to adequately build a tort case before officially filing the claim in court.

 Before Filing a Tort Claim

 Filing a tort claim is usually a last resort after an injured party has tried to settle the dispute or disagreement out of court.
-When other means of resolution fail in obtaining justice or compensation, the plaintiff can then file a tort claim in court.
+When other means of resolution fail in obtaining justice or compensation, the plaintiff may then file a tort claim in court.

-• The defendant owed a specific legal duty
+- The defendant owed a specific legal duty

-• The defendant failed to fulfill that legal duty
+- The defendant failed to fulfill that legal duty

-• The defendant’s actions resulted in the occurrence of events that could have been avoided
+- The defendant’s actions resulted in the occurrence of events that could have been avoided

-• That defendant’s action caused harm or injury to the plaintiff.
+- That defendant’s action caused harm or injury to the plaintiff.

 Inability to prove these elements may result in the individual forfeiting compensation in the form of damages from the defendant.
 In addition, the plaintiff has to reach a level of proof to prove and win a case.
-The individual must be able to provide clear and convincing evidence that the defendant caused the claimed injuries.
+The individual should generally be able to provide clear and convincing evidence that the defendant caused the claimed injuries.

 Filing